d3NNEb/NeuralAmpModeler-/README.md

 Once a NAM/IR is selected, nav buttons (up/down) will appear to quickly load the files in the selected NAM/IR's containing folder.
 If the NAM/IR is cleared, the nav buttons will become hidden, but will re-appear upon new selection.
 If the NAM/IR selected is the only file in the folder, the buttons will not appear.

+The .vst3 file (Windows 64-bit only) is in NeuralAmpModeler-\NeuralAmpModeler\build-win\vst3\x64\Debug
+Copy it to C:\Program Files\Common Files\VST3\NeuralAmpModeler.vst3\Contents\x86_64-win on your computer

-This is currently only in the NeuralAmpModeler-app project (standalone version), only for Windows 64-bit.
+To install locally (currently only in the NeuralAmpModeler-app project, only for Windows 64-bit):

-To install locally:

 1) Download Zip and unzip, or clone this repo to your computer